kylele3221/recipe-rating-prediction/index.md

 0.05

 **Resulting p-value:**
-[Insert your calculated p-value here from your permutation test or statistical comparison.]
+0.6190

 **Conclusion:**
-[State your result: If the p-value is greater than 0.05, there is no evidence of unfairness in prediction error by calorie group.
-If p < 0.05, the model may systematically favor one group over the other.]
+Since the p-value is much greater than 0.05, there is no statistically significant evidence that the model’s prediction error differs between low calorie and high calorie recipes.
+This suggests that the model’s accuracy is similar for both groups, and there is no indication of unfairness based on calorie level.